 Think Small to Win Big

 One common mistake people make when setting financial goals is shooting too high.
-It’s not that ambition is bad – if you shoot for the moon and miss, you land in the stars.
+Ambition is not bad – if you shoot for the moon and miss, you land in the stars.
 But big goals can lead to steep climbs and severe disappointment.
 Taylor Jessee, CPA, CFP®, and Director of Financial Planning at Taylor Hoffman in Virginia, recommends tackling goals in small chunks and turning small, consistent wins into major victories.

 “Plenty of studies show that setting small goals is much more effective than grand, generalized goals,” Jessee said.
-“If you think small, it becomes much more achievable in your mind which makes it likelier you will follow through.”
+“If you think small, it becomes much more achievable in your mind, making it likelier you will follow through.”

 Jessee, like Biancavilla, also suggests automatically sending part of your paycheck to savings each month, and bumping up your 401(k) contribution by 1 percent.
 Many financial advisors recommend taking on smaller-scale, actionable goals, as opposed to starting with the final vision and working backward.

-“More complicated is not necessarily better, and doing something is better than doing nothing.
-A lot of people want a “perfect” plan before taking action,” said Timothy Iseler, Founder and Investment Advisor Representative at Iseler Financial.
+“More complicated is not necessarily better; doing something is better than doing nothing.
+Many people want a “perfect” plan before taking action,” said Timothy Iseler, Founder and Investment Advisor Representative at Iseler Financial.
 “Since life is never perfect, that mindset tends to leave major areas of risk and growth unaddressed.
 A simple, actionable, and repeatable plan that can be started today is often more useful – and less stressful – than a ‘perfect’ plan ‘when the time is right’.”

 Stay on Top of Credit

 Outside of your bank balance, your credit score is arguably the most important number in your financial life.
 Many financial advisors point to boosting your credit score as a relatively straightforward way to boost your overall financial health.